the-expanse/SideQuestWiki/Windows-7-Support.md

 If all else fails you can try to see if upgrading your system to windows 8 or 10 is an option to you, All we can suggest if you can not get SideQuest running on Windows 7 with this page and information is to upgrade as even Microsoft themselves no longer support Windows 7.

-If you do upgrade you should be able to start using all it's functions as well as SideQuest itself right away after installing the drivers from [These Steps](https://sidequestvr.com/#/setup-howto) , extract themm right click Win_Usb and clicking install but for that easy way to install Windows 8 or 10 is required.
+If you do upgrade you should be able to start using all it's functions as well as SideQuest itself right away after installing the drivers from [These Steps](https://sidequestvr.com/#/setup-howto) , extract them right click Win_Usb and clicking install but for that easy way to install Windows 8 or 10 is required.